JerBouma/FinanceDatabase/README.md

 plt.tight_layout()
 plt.show()
 ``````
 Which results in the graph displayed below (as of the 3rd of February 2021).
-From this graph you could identify
+From this graph you can identify
-companies that currently lack enough assets to cover their liabilities (quick ratio < 1), and those that do have enough
+companies that currently lack enough assets to cover their liabilities (quick ratio < 1), and those that do have
-assets (quick ratio > 1).
-Both too low and too high could make you wonder whether the company adequately manages
+enough assets (quick ratio > 1).
+Both too low and too high could make you wonder whether the company adequately
-its assets.
+manages its assets.

 ![FinanceDatabase](Examples/United_States_Airlines_QuickRatio.png)

 ### Semiconductors ETFs
-If I wish to obtain all ETFs that have something to do with 'semiconductors' I can use the search function which works
+If I wish to obtain all ETFs that have something to do with 'semiconductors' I can use the search function which can
-as follows:
+be used the following way:
 ````
 import FinanceDatabase as fd

 all_etfs = fd.select_etfs()
 semiconductor_etfs = fd.search_products(all_etfs, 'semiconductor')
 ````
-The variable semiconductor_etfs returns all etfs that have the word 'semiconductor' in their summary which usually also
+The variable semiconductor_etfs returns all etfs that have the word 'semiconductor' in their summary which usually
-corresponds to the fact they are targeted around semiconductors.
+also corresponds to the fact they are targeted around semiconductors.
 Next, I collect data:
 ````
 semiconductor_etfs_fundamentals = {}
 for symbol in semiconductor_etfs:
     semiconductor_etfs_fundamentals[symbol] = get_json("https://finance.yahoo.com/quote/" + symbol)
 ````
-And lastly, I have a look at the YTD returns (as of the 3rd of February 2021) of each ETF to understand which ones
+And lastly, I have a look at the YTD returns (as of the 3rd of February 2021) of each ETF to better understand the
-might be outperforming the others:
+products that are available (for example levered products or specific bear and bull products):
 ````
 for symbol in semiconductor_etfs_fundamentals:
     ytd_return = semiconductor_etfs_fundamentals[symbol]['fundPerformance']['trailingReturns']['ytd']